wernerd/SimpleKotlinLogger/Readme.md

 # Package logging

-This package implements a Kotlin logger that also supports SLF4J formatting.
+This little project implements a Kotlin logger that also supports SLF4J formatting.
+I extracted the code from some other projects I did, cleaned it, added some documentation and created an own small project.
+It's a **simple, no frills** logging, however I can add some features (via appender code) to add project specific functions, for example reporting to code analysis (Crashlytics for example).
+The footprint is very small, actually I don't like loggers that a complex by itself :-) .

-The implementation provides function to use a SLF4J formatting to format logging data.
-For Kotlin this may not be as important as for Java because Kotlin support some nice string formatting features.
-However, to simplify the transition the SLF4J formatting is quite nice.
+The implementation provides functions to use a SLF4J formatting style to format logging data.
+For Kotlin this may not be as important as for Java because Kotlin supports some nice string formatting features.
+However, to simplify transition the SLF4J formatting is quite nice.

-The Logger framework itself supports log 'appender', that is each log message is handed over to an appender which then processes the message.
+The Logger framework itself supports log *appender*, that is each log message is handed over to an appender which then processes the message.
 The package includes two appender in the logging package and another one in the example code:

-* A simple appender which prints out the formatted message on standard output using println
+* A simple appender which prints out the formatted message on standard output using println, ready to go in unit tests.
-* The Android appender output the message using the appropriate Android Log.* functions
+* The Android appender outputs the message using the appropriate Android Log functions.

+The `LoggerFactory` has two functions that switch the appender between normal Android use and use for unit tests.

 As an example how to implement an own appender the example code contains `ListLogAppender`, a simple implementation that stores the latest log messages in a list.
 An small list activity shows how to